Lowes Loch (Ayrshire)

 Lowes Loch, The Lochs (NS 37754 55688) or Loch of Hill is now a small natural freshwater loch in the North Ayrshire Council Areas (KA15 2JR), Scotland, lying in a glacial kettle hole, once of greater extent, lying below Brownmuir and Lochland Hills on the Threepwood Road, near Beith, in the Parish of Beith.
 The loch may once have had a small island within it.

 Lochs site

-Marked on Ordnance Survey maps as 'The Lochs', it was locally known as the Lowes Loch and lies on the old 'Lowes Lands'.
+Marked on Ordnance Survey maps as "The Lochs", it was locally known as the Lowes Loch and lies on the old "Lowes Lands".
 Four lochs may have once been present, a small one in front of Lows Cottage, a second along to the west of the surviving loch, and a smaller fourth one, now partly drained by a deep ditch, sitting next to the older of the two Lochlands Farms ruins.

-The name 'Lowe' is said to have derived been from the Celtic for 'Hill' and Lochlands Hill was once known as Lowes Hill.
 Before the Cadgerford Burn was deepened the lochs level would have been higher and may have once drained to the west and east.